Gin-inspired luxury with Tanqueray No. TEN and the British Pullman:

 What better partnership could there be than the Belmond British Pullman and Tanqueray?

-We started the evening with classic gin and tonic in the lounge, before boarding the train and making our way to the table.
+We started the evening with a classic gin and tonic in the lounge, before boarding the train and making our way to the table.
 Crisp white table linen, fresh flowers and an elegant table lamp added to the ambience.
 It felt like a special occasion – everyone in black tie and glamorous evening dresses.
 The Spitfire Sisters were in full swing at the entrance and joined us on board, moving through the carriages to provide a little light entertainment as we dined.

 On board, ushered to our seats by the immaculately dressed staff, we enjoyed a glass of Laurent-Perrier champagne to start, along with a selection of canapes.
 Delicious.